PacificBiosciences/pbbioconda/README.md

 ## FAQ

 ### I can't find tool X, when will it be available on bioconda?
-We can't provide ETAs for currently not available tools.
+We do not provide ETAs for currently not available tools.

 ### When will a new version of tool X be available?
-We can't provide ETAs for our release schedule.
+We do not provide ETAs for our release schedule.

 ### Will SMRT Link be available on bioconda?
 There are no plans.
 For the latest SMRT Link release, please refer to